-The Board of Directors has recommended a final dividend payment of 0.8 cent per share with respect to FY2022, unchanged from 0.8 cent per share for FY2021.
+The Board of Directors has recommended a first and final dividend payment of 1.0 cent per share with respect to FY2023 (FY2022: 0.8 cent per share).
 The proposed dividend is subject to shareholders' approval at the Company's annual general meeting.

-The Group's balance sheet remained sound with cash and cash equivalents of \$33.7 million and zero borrowings as at 31 December 2022.
-Shareholders' equity (excluding treasury shares) stood at \$97.2 million as at 31 December 2022.
-The Group had net asset value of 28.5 cents per share that included cash and cash equivalents of 9.9 cents per share and inventory with book value of 10.0 cents per share.
+The Group's balance sheet remained sound as at 31 December 2023 with cash and cash equivalents of \$41.9 million and zero borrowings.
+Shareholders' equity (excluding treasury shares) stood at \$100.5 million as at 31 December 2023.
+The Group had net asset value of 29.5 cents per share that included cash and cash equivalents of 12.3 cents per share and inventory with book value of 7.8 cents per share.

-As at 31 December 2022, property, plant and equipment decreased to \$14.0 million compared to \$15.9 million as at 31 December 2021 due mainly to depreciation charges.
-In line with the SFRS(I) 16, the present value of the operating lease payment commitments for the Group's warehouse facilities are recognised on its balance sheet as right-ofuse assets and lease liabilities.
-As at 31 December 2022, the Group's right-of-use assets and lease liabilities stood at \$8.5 million and \$9.0 million respectively.
+As at 31 December 2023, property, plant and equipment decreased to \$12.3 million from \$14.0 million as at 31 December 2022 due mainly to depreciation charges.
+In line with the SFRS(I) 16, the present value of the operating lease payment commitments for the Group's warehouse facilities are recognised on its balance sheet as right-of-use assets and lease liabilities.
+As at 31 December 2023, the Group's right-of-use assets and lease liabilities stood at \$7.9 million and \$8.5 million respectively.

-Other financial assets as at 31 December 2022 decreased to \$10.4 million from \$13.3 million as at 31 December 2021 due to redemption of investments in financial instruments and mark-to-market adjustments for these investments
+Other financial assets as at 31 December 2023 decreased to \$8.1 million compared to \$10.4 million as at 31 December 2022, due to redemption of financial instruments on maturity.